makerdao/pymaker/README.md

 ### Known macOS issues

-In order for the requirements to install correctly on _macOS_, please install `openssl`, `libtool` and `pkg-config` using [Homebrew](https://brew.sh/):
+In order for the Python requirements to install correctly on _macOS_, please install `openssl`, `libtool` and `pkg-config` using [Homebrew](https://brew.sh/):
 ```
 brew install openssl libtool pkg-config